teemak/concorde/README.md

     - [Virtualenv](https://virtualenv.pypa.io/en/stable/) installed on your local machine
     - [Zappa](https://github.com/Miserlou/Zappa) installed on your local machine
     - [npm](https://www.npmjs.com/) installed on your local machine
+1. Finally: **consider posting a public statement on an official channel.** Your users will greet a direct message from an unfamiliar Slack bot with skepticism, so make sure you give them enough information that they know they can trust it :smile:.

 ### Steps